MonkeyMischief/GorillaMotionByScruffy/README.md

 # GorillaMotion for GorillaLocomotion
-An unnoficial update that adds new functionality
+An unnoficial update that adds new functionality.
+Original gorillalocomotion package also required

 **99% of the code is by LemmingVR and not me: Please star the original and not mine!**